top of page

 Eh?
 What does this even mean?
 What does it matter how many "Ripper stalwarts" have thrown in their lot with the Swanson marginalia?
 How would that for one second prevent Wood from explaining why it's a 20th century fictional construct?

 The truth of the matter is that Wood cannot explain in any coherent way why he thinks the Swanson marginalia is a late 20th century fictional construct.
 Other than his obsession with the non-existence of "Jack the Ripper" (as discussed below), his entire thinking is based on a false notion that a journalist who looked at the marginalia in 1981 didn't see the name "Kosminski" in the marginalia and didn't mention Kosminski's name in a draft article that he wrote at the time about the marginalia.
-This would have been a decent point if true, suggesting that while the marginalia was genuine, the name "Kosminski" was late addition.
+This would have been a decent point if true, suggesting that while the marginalia was genuine, the name "Kosminski" was a late addition.
 But it's completely false.
 The journalist did mention Kosminski in his 1981 draft article.
 So Kosminiski's name was certainly there in the marginalia in 1981.

 Is there any reason other than blind prejudice to think that the marginalia is faked?
 No, there is not.
 A handwriting expert concluded that the writing in the marginalia is consistent with Swanson's known handwriting.
 The book which contains the marginalia had been in the Swanson family since almost the start of the last century.
 Its provenance is impeccable.
 Not only is there no good reason to think that a member of Swanson's family faked the marginalia but it seems to be impossible.
 The fact that a person with the name of Kosminski was in the Colney Hatch asylum wasn't publicly known until it was discovered in the private asylum records by researcher Martin Fido when researching his 1987 book.
 So how could any forger have known at any time prior to this that the secret records of Colney Hatch showed that one of its patients during the nineteenth century was called Kosminski?
 They couldn't, so it is literally impossible for the marginalia to be a forgery.